Aditya-dev5/ELEN-4810/README.md

 5. os

 ### Steps to run any file 1-4 listed above: ###
+1. git clone
-1. Choose a file from the Data/Outputs folder (neglect extension) eg: Penn1 from Data folder
+2. Choose a file from the Data/Outputs folder (neglect extension) eg: Penn1 from Data folder
-2. Assign input_path = 'Data' and audio_file_name = 'Penn1'
+3. Assign input_path = 'Data' and audio_file_name = 'Penn1'
-3. Run
+4. Run

 ### Note: ###
 The files used for generating plots in the report are namely: 72st, ColumbiaUniversity2,